Foot and Ankle Sports Medicine Fellowship

 How to Apply

-To apply, see full details at the ACFAS Virginia Mason Foot and Ankle Sports Medicine Fellowship page and submit the ACFAS application with all required materials.
-Applications must be submitted by Dec.
-31 of the year prior to fellowship training.
+To apply, see full details at ACFAS Foot and Ankle Sports Medicine Fellowship Application page and submit the application with all required materials.
+Applications must be submitted by Aug.
+30 of the year prior to the fellowship training.

-If you have questions, please contact April Pogue.
+If you have questions, please contact Jenny Ly.